XSilent/KataBerlinClock/README.md

 Code Kata Berlin Clock

 By Isabel, Katharina and Micha (XSilent)

-Written during at the Coding Dojo: http://www.meetup.com/Agile-Developers-Berlin/events/183939582/
+Written during the Coding Dojo: http://www.meetup.com/Agile-Developers-Berlin/events/183939582/

 Runs with Node.js and Mocha as testing framework.